A Class of Rearrangement Groups that are not Invariably Generated: Weak Cell-Transitivity

 Let $G_\mathcal{X}$ be the rearrangement group associated to an \hyperref[TXT expanding]{expanding} replacement system $\mathcal{X} = (X_0, R, \mathsf{C})$, where $X_0$ is the base graph, $R = \{ X_i \mid i \in \mathsf{C} \}$ is the set of replacement graphs and $\mathsf{C}$ is the set of colors.
 We denote by $X$ the limit space associated to $\mathcal{X}$.

-\begin{definition} A rearrangement group $G_\mathcal{X}$ is \textbf{weakly cell-transitive} if, for each cell $C$ and each proper union of finitely many cells $A$, there exists a $g \in G_\mathcal{X}$ such that $g(A) \subseteq C$. \end{definition}
+\begin{definition} A subgroup $G$ of a rearrangement group $G_\mathcal{X}$ is \textbf{weakly cell-transitive} when, for each cell $C$ and each proper union of finitely many cells $A$, there exists a $g \in G$ such that $g(A) \subseteq C$. \end{definition}

-As far as the writers know, this class contains most of the rearrangement groups that have been studied so far.
-Indeed, the Basilica rearrangement group $T_B$ (first studied in \cite{Belk_2015}), the Airplane rearrangement group $T_A$ (\cite{Airplane}) and the rearrangement group of the Vicsek fractal (Example 2.1 of \cite{belk2016rearrangement}) are all examples of weakly cell-transitive rearrangement groups.
+As far as the writers know, this class contains most of the rearrangement groups that have been studied so far, along with some notable subgroups.
+Indeed, the Basilica rearrangement group $T_B$ and its commutator subgroup $[T_B, T_B]$ (first studied in \cite{Belk_2015}), the Airplane rearrangement group $T_A$ and $[T_A, T_A]$ (\cite{Airplane}) and the rearrangement group of the Vicsek fractal (Example 2.1 of \cite{belk2016rearrangement}) are all examples of weakly cell-transitive rearrangement groups.
 Taking $T_A$ as a model, it is easy to argue that for every finite union of cells there exists a rearrangement that maps it into one of the four cells of the base graph.
 It can also be seen that there are three orbits of cells (red cells, ``external'' blue cells and ``internal'' blue cells) and that every cell contains an element of each orbit.
-Combining the two, one can immediately conclude that $T_A$ is weakly cell-transitive, and a similar argument can be applied to $T_B$ and the Vicsek rearrangement group.
+Combining the two, one can immediately conclude that $T_A$ is weakly cell-transitive, and a similar argument can be applied to $T_B$, $[T_A, T_A]$, $[T_B, T_B]$ and the Vicsek rearrangement group.

 Thompson groups $T$ and $V$ are weakly cell-transitive too, and in truth their actions are actually transitive on the set of cells (standard dyadic intervals).
 The same holds for Higman-Thompson groups $T_{r,n}$ and $V_{r,n}$.